Victory0016/Victory0016/README.md

 ## 🎯 Mission

 As a Data Analyst with a background in Banking and Finance, I transform raw data into meaningful insights that drive smarter decisions and business growth.
-I simplify complex data, bridge analysis with strategy, and use tools like **Excel, Power BI, Tableau, and SQL** to uncover trends, track KPIs, and optimize operations.
+I simplify complex data, bridge analysis with strategy, and use tools like **Excel, Power BI,  and SQL** to uncover trends, track KPIs, and optimize operations.

 ## 👤 About Me